The Ultimate Guide to Graduate School Scholarships

 To get a scholarship, you have to submit the Free Application for Federal Student Aid (FAFSA).
 Scholarships, which can be awarded by educational institutions and other organizations, are based either on a student’s financial need or merit, i.e., accomplishments in fields such as academics, the arts, or community leadership.

-In this article, we define scholarships, explore different types, describe the application process, and list websites where you can find scholarship opportunities.
+In this article, we define scholarships and other forms of financial aid, explore different types, describe the application process, and list websites where you can find scholarship opportunities.

 There are two types of graduate scholarships — institutional and private.